rimunroe/pipeline-react-views/docs/docs.md

   * regsiters store change callbacks for you on `componentDidMount`
   * calls `setState` for you
   * unregisters store change callbacks on `componentWillUnmount`
-  * puts a reference to the component's factor on `app.views`
+  * puts a reference to the component's factory on `app.views`
+  * puts `this.stores`, `this.views` and `this.actions` on the component

 ###### So all you have to write is:

+Either of those following blocks of code will basically produce the same component as the as the first block listed above.

 ```coffee
 app.create.view 'foo',